The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: UV Survey Data Optical Catalog

 The \gls{MCPS} is an optical photometric survey of both the Large and Small Magellanic Clouds carried out with the Great Circle Camera on the Swope Telescope at Las Campanas Observatory \citep{Zaritsky1996}.
 The results from this survey have been fundamental to understanding the spatially resolved star formation history of the Magellanic Clouds, as well as providing detailed extinction maps \citep{Harris2004,Harris2009,Zaritsky1999,Zaritsky2002,Zaritsky2004}.

 The LMC portion of the survey consists of over 24 million stars extending over an $8.5\degree$x$7.5\degree$ patch of the sky, while the SMC portion consists of 5 million stars over $4.5\degree$x$4\degree$ of the sky \citep{Zaritsky2002,Zaritsky2004}.
 Comparatively, the \gls{SUMaC} data described in the previous section covers roughly 17\% and 20\% of the \gls{MCPS} footprint in the LMC and SMC, respectively.
-However, using the star-formation history maps of \cite{Harris2004} and \cite{Harris2009} (which were derived from the \gls{MCPS} data), we find that the footprint of the SUMaC images cover $\sim$40\% and $\sim$36\% of the recent ($<$100 Myr) star formation in the LMC and SMC, respectively.
-The \gls{MCPS} catalogs contain U, B, V, I photometry to a limiting magnitude of $\sim$21 Vega mag in $V-$band.
+However, using the star-formation history maps of \cite{Harris2004} and \cite{Harris2009} (which were derived from the \gls{MCPS} data), we find that the footprint of the SUMaC images cover $\sim$40\% and $\sim$36\% of the recent ($<$100 Myr) star formation in the LMC and SMC, respectively.\footnote{{We note, however, that these star formation rates are reliant on many model assumptions, including that they are derived from single star models.
+To investigate possible variations, we also examine the LMC SFH maps from the VISTA survey of the Magellanic Clouds survey \citep{mazzi_vmc_2021}.
+While they still do not account for impacts of binary interaction, these maps are computed assuming just 30\% binaries are found in detached binaries.
+When comparing to these maps we find that 54\% of the young star formation overlaps with the SUMaC footprint (a 14\% increase over that inferred from the MCPS SFH maps).
+These differences may be due to a combination of model assumptions, low number statistics, and extinction.
+We therefore emphasize that these values should be taken as order of magnitude estimates.}} The \gls{MCPS} catalogs contain U, B, V, I photometry to a limiting magnitude of $\sim$21 Vega mag in $V-$band.
 In the sections below, we utilize both the photometry and astrometry from the \gls{MCPS} survey.